hvaezapp/Listing-Microservice-Platform/README.md

 # Listing-Microservice-Platform
-A backend platform for classified ad listings built with microservices architecture
+Listing Microservice Platform is a scalable backend system for managing classified ad listings.